+To be a fully integrated equitable health system that enables all New Yorkers to live their healthiest lives.
 We are the Gateway to Healthcare in North Brooklyn.
 We are partners with the Community.
 We are a resource for other health care providers.

-Our Goals
+Our Values

-Improve the satisfaction of our patients, staff and other customers and enhance our primary care services.
+ICARE: integrity, compassion, accountability, respect and excellence.
+We strive to improve the satisfaction of our patients, staff and other customers and enhance our primary care services.
 Attract more patients to Woodhull.
 Develop strategic alliances with public and private partners.
 Match needs with resources.
 Maintain quality standards.
 Increase cost effectiveness.